 Our group's research interests are in the areas of

-We focus on the development and use of advanced experimental techniques to understand fundamental processes in traditional and renewable energy-conversion devices.
-The laboratory carries out experimental research on combustion kinetics using shock tubes and rapid compression machine.
-These devices enable the study of reaction kinetics, fuel chemistry, ignition properties, and emissions under conditions suitable for future high-efficiency, low-emission engines, and gas turbines.
+We focus on the development and use of advanced experimental techniques to understand fundamental processes in advanced energy-conversion devices.
+The laboratory carries out theoretical and experimental research on chemical kinetics using ab initio methods, shock tubes, rapid compression machine and laser-based diagnostics.
+These strategies enable the study of reaction kinetics, fuel chemistry, autoignition, and emissions under conditions suitable for future high-efficiency, low-emission energy systems.
 We also work on novel spectroscopic strategies to develop laser-based sensor for biomedical and environment monitoring applications.

 09 December, 2020

 A laser-based sensor developed at KAUST could improve monitoring of benzene emissions and limit exposure to this pollutant.
 In collaboration with Saudi Aramco, KAUST researchers have developed a device that accurately senses extremely low concentrations of benzene in real time.

 22 May, 2020

 In April, The Combustion Institute (CI) announced KAUST Professors Aamir Farooq and Mani Sarathy received its inaugural Research Excellence Award.
 Farooq and Sarathy were among a large group of talented international researchers who won the award, and both professors have been CI members for many years.